Vipra

 Marking scheme (CAT includes negative marking) 3 for correct attempt, -1 for incorrect attempt

-How to Prepare for CAT in 6 Months: Plan for July-August 2025
+How to Prepare for CAT in 6 Months: Plan for June-August 2026

 Complete the syllabus, understand concepts and fundamentals: If you are a fresher, start with solving Maths of Class 9 and 10.
 It will help you build the base for Quantitative Aptitude.
-Dedicate July and August in completing the CAT syllabus, understanding the topics and concepts, decoding formulae, memorizing theorems, etc. Take help from CAT books and study material.
+Dedicate June, July and August in completing the CAT syllabus, understanding the topics and concepts, decoding formulae, memorizing theorems, etc. Practice sample questions to understand correct application of formulae, theorems on different types of questions from same topics.
+Take help from CAT books and study material.
 You can also download online courses and mobile phone apps to understand concepts and solving questions.
 Once your fundamentals are clear, start solving questions to understand application of those concepts.

 Also Read:

 Mock tests and sample papers: Get on to solving CAT mock tests, sample papers and previous year question papers once you have completed the syllabus.
 In these two months, rigorously practice mock tests and question papers.
-But do keep in mind that quantity must not compromise quality, i.e. make sure you not only solve a variety of sample papers (easy, medium, tough).
-You have to be well prepared for surprise question in the actual CAT exam 2025.
+But do keep in mind that quantity must not compromise quality, i.e. make sure you only solve a variety of mock papers (easy, medium, tough).
+You have to be well prepared for surprise questions in CAT exam 2026.

 CHECK OUT: